The wave speed of an FKPP equation with jumps via coordinated branching: Wave speed

-which reflects the fact that in the following we obtain an \emph{upper} bound on the wave speed. \begin{remark} Although we only prove an upper bound on the growth rate of $ I^{\delta}_{t} $, the arguments we present for the lower bound of the wave speed allow to also prove a lower bound to the growth of $ I^{\delta} $ by comparing $ I^{\delta} $ to the a process where we do not have any jumps with impact $ y \in (0, \delta] $ (and everything else being left unvaried).
+which reflects the fact that in the following we obtain an \emph{upper} bound on the wave speed.
+On the other hand, as $\delta \to 0$ we obtain

+where $\mathfrak{s}$ is the wave speed defined by \eqref{eqn:def-speed}. \begin{remark} Although we only prove an upper bound on the growth rate of $ I^{\delta}_{t} $, the arguments we present for the lower bound of the wave speed allow to also prove a lower bound to the growth of $ I^{\delta} $ by comparing $ I^{\delta} $ to the a process where we do not have any jumps with impact $ y \in (0, \delta] $ (and everything else being left unvaried).
 Alternatively, one can also use the same comparison, but in combination with the ``channelling'' argument that we will use in Section~\ref{sec:invexp}.
 Overall, one would thus obtain that almost surely (independently of $ \delta $!)